callelito/DEMO_Jenkins_PlatformIO/README.md

 ### Motivation

 When developing for embedded systems, tests that relate to the actual hardware are often done manually on a dedicated test rig.
-This is time consuming and often creates a bottleneck in the workflow since only small teams can work on the test rig, one at a time.
+This is time-consuming and often creates a bottleneck in the workflow since only small teams can work on the test rig, one at a time.
 Automation of physical tests could hopefully reduce the time spent in the lab and speedup verification of the code under test.

 Also this greate article: [Continuous Delivery, Embedded Systems, and Simulation](https://blogs.windriver.com/wind_river_blog/2018/03/continuous-delivery-embedded-systems-and-simulation/) by Jakob Engblom
 >Mike Long’s most important message is really that software development methods and tools matter, and that being “embedded” is no excuse not to work in a modern and efficient way.